GoldandBlack - Could Purdue host NCAA games? Bobinski discusses that and much more

 The hope: Purdue never will have to deal with Mackey Arena being devoid of fans again.

-“We're all hopeful that this is a once-in-a-lifetime once situation that will we'll never have to deal with again,” said Bobinski.
+“We're all hopeful that this is a once-in-a-lifetime situation that we'll never have to deal with again,” said Bobinski.

 Egg nog and hoops